Diazo: By diazo transfer

+In a more complicated example, phenacyl bromide reacts with trimethylphosphite and then sodium hydride and methanesulfonyl azide to give a diazo product that converts aldehydes into alkynes.
+This method resembles the Ohira-Bestmann reagent but is significantly more expensive.

 From azides

 One method is described for the synthesis of diazo compounds from azides using phosphines:

 Reactions

 In cycloadditions

 Diazo compounds react as 1,3-dipoles in diazoalkane 1,3-dipolar cycloadditions.